-Another happy update – just last month a second native Lawachara tortoise was given to Caesar by a villager!
+Fall 2014 update – just last month a second native Lawachara tortoise was given to Caesar by a villager!
 The man was from the village where we had done the earlier tortoise outreach, so he knew that the tortoise belonged in its natural habitat in the forest, and chose not to sell it or eat it, but turn it over to the project scientists instead.
 This is another positive step for conservation in the region.
 In addition, more tortoises confiscated from other regions in Bangladesh continue to be tagged and relocated inside the park.

 2018 update – The Bangladesh Python Project has now tracked 10 locally caught pythons, 2 locally caught tortoises, and 8 relocated tortoises.